arungpro/Appdynamics-and-PCF-and-Python/README.md

 Step 2: cf step and do login as define in https://docs.pivotal.io/partners/appdynamics/using.html

 Step 3: Note: Python agent buildpack do not support cflinuxfs3 at this point.
-To fix this
+To fix this run
 ```
 cf buildpacks | grep python
 ```
+and choose something other as cflinuxfs3, that listed under the command output.

 Step 4: Push to cloud with https://github.com/Appdynamics/python-buildpack as buildpack
 ```